FredKSchott/pika-pack/README.md

 ## Available Builders

 #### Source Builders:

+> **NOTE: Make sure include a source builder early in your pipeline.** Source builders take your modern, custom JS/TS code and compile it to standard, ES2018 JavaScript.
+Other builders will use this standardized build target to base their own work off of.

  - `@pika/plugin-standard-pkg`: Compiles JavaScript/TypeScript to ES2018.
+Supports personalized, top-level `.babelrc` plugins/config.
- - `@pika/plugin-ts-standard-pkg`: Compiles TypeScript to ES2018 (Uses `tsc` instead of Babel, and builds type definitions automatically).
+ - `@pika/plugin-ts-standard-pkg`: Compiles TypeScript to ES2018 (Uses `tsc` internally instead of Babel, and builds type definitions automatically).

 #### Distribution Builders: